aardwolf-sfl/phenix/README.md

 ## Status

-**The project is in very early stage of development.** So far, only encoding/decoding for a few standard types and its derivatives has been implemented.
-There is no schema compiler nor support for other languages.
+**The project is in very early stage of development.** I have implemented encoding/decoding for a few standard types and its derivatives.
+There is a very basic compiler and code generation to Rust.
+The compiler assumes valid input and does not check errors (obviously, this will change in the future).
+There is no documentation, I am still in the phase of proofing the concept and looking for rough edges.

 ## License